handsOnpipeline/btp-kyma-day2-operations/documentation/meter/update-easyfranchise/README.md

    }
    ```

-1. To make the application running locally, we use the file [hiddenconfig-template.properties](../../../code/easyfranchise/source/backend/shared-code/src/main/resources/hiddenconfig-template.properties) to store different properties.
-Copy this file and rename it to **hiddenconfig.properties**.
+1. In to make the application running locally, we use the file [hiddenconfig-template.properties](../../../code/easyfranchise/source/backend/shared-code/src/main/resources/hiddenconfig-template.properties) to store different properties.
+First copy this file and rename it to **hiddenconfig.properties**.

-1. Add the URL of the Day2 service as a property in the file **hiddenconfig.properties** so that the Easy Franchise service knows where to call the API.
+1. Then add the URL of the Day2 service as property in the file **hiddenconfig.properties** so that the Easy Franchise service knows where to call the API.
 Here is the code that should be added:

    ```properties
    metering.operations.service: http://localhost:8091/
    ```

-### Implementation Alternative with AppRouter
+### Understand an Alternative Way to Get the User Via Header

-In the above Java implementation, we select the bearer token and do the base64 decoding in Java.
-In the Approuter file [app.js](../../../code/metering-dashboard/source/operation-service/app.js) we already do a decoding, which can be reused.
+In the above JAVA implementation, we select the bearer token and do the base64 decoding in JAVA.
+In the AppRouter file [app.js](../../../code/metering-dashboard/source/operation-service/app.js) we already do a decoding, which can be reused.
-You can create a new header **x-user-id** with the user info as shown in the below code snipped:
+You can create a new header **x-user-id** with the user info as shown in the below code snipped

 ```js
 ar.beforeRequestHandler.use('/backend', function (req, res, next) {